InfoBritain - Travel Through History In The UK :

 In the history of Parliament there is an assumption that prime ministerial power replaced royal power.
 Ironically the office of prime minister often mimicked that of the increasingly constitutional monarchy it was supposed to be replacing.
 Often prime ministers have acted as figureheads, as symbolic centres of unity while the bruising business of government was conducted by others.
 This was certainly so in the case of the Duke of Grafton, who was only made prime minister to serve the greater power of William Pitt.

 But Pitt was in poor health.
 He had worked himself to exhaustion during the Seven Years War, and now had little more to give.
 For Grafton's first year in office, Pitt the old war horse remained in control, even if he kept disappearing off to Bath to nurse his ailments.
 Grafton would do nothing without consulting Pitt.
 But as Pitt's condition worsened, Grafton had to face the frightening reality of taking responsibility himself.
 By March 1767, Grafton, aged only 31, was reluctantly in control.
 This was not what he had signed up for.
-Grafton realised the challenge in front of him, trying to give actual leadership, instead of being protected by a kind of royal disassociation from events being run by the fearsome Pitt.
-Unlike Pitt who despised the idea of political party, Grafton toyed with the idea of stronger political groupings which could impose an internal discipline on Parliament.
+Seeking a way to control Parliament, beyond that of Pitt's personality, Grafton toyed with the idea of stronger political groupings which could impose an internal discipline on Parliament.
 But Grafton himself was a solitary man who did not feel naturally at ease in groups.
 He had been selected by Pitt to enter a government consciously designed to ignore party demarcations.
 He was not the man to introduce party government, which was still a long way off.